 Why did we freeze the crank?
 We advocate this because aluminum shrinks appreciably at moderately cold temperatures.
 Shrinking the spindle slightly is enough to let it slide in by hand instead of going at it with a mallet.
 This allows the wave washer to do its job and prevents you from using the crank spindle as a drift to dislodge a bearing you just got done installing with Loctite.

-So there you have it, all done and guaranteed to be creak-free for a good long while.
+So there you have it, a bottom bracket all done and guaranteed to be creak-free for a good long while.

 Comments will be approved before showing up.